rstacruz/rscss/Readme.md

 @import 'components/*';
 ```

-### No more than 1 level of nesting
+### Avoid over-nesting

+Use no more than 1 level of nesting.
 It's easy to get lost with too much nesting.

 ```scss
 /* bad */